Academic Success Program

 You have probably noticed that the causes of procrastination are not addressed here.
 There is a great deal of research on its causes, as well as a great deal of writing on how to handle procrastination.
 Here we have simply tried to give you some concrete ways of dealing with the problem.

 If you find that procrastination is interfering with accomplishing your goals, you may benefit from professional counseling, which you can obtain for free at the Northeastern University Health and Counseling Services.
-If you want to explore whether or not this might be a useful option for you, you can call the UHCS at 617.373.2722 or speak with Victoria McCoy, Director of the Academic Success Program.
+If you want to explore whether or not this might be a useful option for you, you can call the UHCS at 617.373.2722 or speak with Nick Horan, Associate Dean of the Academic Success Program.

 The School of Law offers a comprehensive approach to the bar exam.
 During the last year of law school, the Bar Skills and Strategies Course is available to all graduating students during their last academic quarter.
 The course focuses on skills needed to approach all sections of the bar exam.
 This three-credit course introduces students to preparation they will undertake when studying post-graduation for the bar exam.
 It is not intended to replace commercial bar preparation, but rather a head start in the skills needed for success on the bar exam.

-In addition to the Bar Skills and Strategies Course, the assistant dean for bar admission programs meets individually and in groups with all law students, assisting with bar admission requirements and exam information.
+In addition to the Bar Skills and Strategies Course, the Assistant Dean for Bar Success meets individually and in groups with all law students, assisting with bar admission requirements and exam information.
 Tutoring and group sessions are also offered to all bar candidates at the time they are sitting for the bar exam to help supplement the commercial bar courses.

-To help you polish some of your most important law school skills, NUSL offers one-time workshops on topics such as case reading and briefing, course outlining, taking exams, time management and several other topics.
-Check the Academic Success Program bulletin board to see what’s coming up next.
+To help you polish your most important law school skills, the Academic Success Program offers weekly workshops on topics such as case reading and briefing, course outlining, taking exams, time management and several other topics.
+The schedule of workshops will be posted on the Canvas website for the Academic Success Program, which all 1Ls will have access to beginning at Orientation.

 Academic Success Program FAQs